 That’s a lot of saves!
 Now it’s your turn to save like a pro with a smart meter.

 A smart meter could help you with your household budgeting.
-The in-home display offered with your smart meter, shows you in near-real time the amount of energy you use in pounds and pence.
-Allowing you to keep a closer eye on your energy spending habits.
+The in-home display offered with your smart meter, shows you in near-real time the amount of energy you use.

 This could help you find ways to reduce energy waste around your home and save money.
-For example, you could save around £35 a year just by remembering to turn your appliances off standby mode.
+For example, by switching the TV off at the wall.